Hu Xueyan: Biography

 Along the way, Hu set up various other businesses, ranging from banks to pawnshops.
 After being recognised by the Qing government for his achievements, Hu also began to engage in more philanthropic activities.
 His best known contribution that still stands to this day is the medicinal hall Hu Qing Yu Tang.
-It was known then for its uncompromising quality in medicine, ethical treatment of customers and cheap healthcare.
+It was known then for its uncompromising quality in medicine, ethical treatment of patients and cheap healthcare.
 It was said that Hu himself personally exchanged a peasant's medicine after being complained to.
 It was his ethics that propelled his fame.

-Later in life, Hu tried to corner the silk trade, leading to a boycott led by the French.
+Later in life, Hu tried to corner the silk trade, leading to an international boycott directed by the French.
 In 1883, after being forced to sell silk, he began to experience cash flow problems.
 There were runs on his bank, and he finally filed for bankruptcy in 1884.
 Within a year, Hu died of depression at age 62.

 Hu's former residence is now a tourist attraction in Hangzhou.
 It was opened to the public in 2001 after restoration.